kushal-luthra/big-data-architecture/docs/Big-data-architectural-patterns/Big-data-architectural-patterns-2.md

-# Big Data Architectural Principles
+## Big Data Architectural Principles
+Before we discuss the answer to Big Data Challenges, lets discuss the key architectural principles.<br>

 ![img_3.png](images/img_3.png)<br>

-1. build loosely coupled or decoupled system. <br>
+1. Build loosely coupled or decoupled system. <br>
 This holds true not just for Big Data Systems, but for any system. <br>
+As there is separation of concerns, it allows you to iterate over each and every sub-system, and so you could truly build and eveolve over time. <br>
+This makes you **future-proof**. <br><br>
 This means - the way I collect my data shouldn't be dependent on the way I analyze my data. <br>
 So, I could change the way I collect my data by changing the tool and it shouldn't be impacting the way I store, process and/or analyze my data. <br>
-This lets you be future-proof, lets you iterate, and lets you migrate over time. <br><br>

 2. Being able to pick right tool for the right Job. <br>
 If your system is loosely coupled, it gives you flexibility to pick right tool for right Job. <br>